 Headphone & Speaker Test - Left/Right Stereo Check

 Professional audio output test.
-Check stereo balance, bass, and distortion on headphones/speakers.
+Accurately check Left/Right stereo balance, bass response, and distortion on headphones and speakers to ensure optimal sound quality.

 Signal Generator